 - Planned social and cultural events where you can connect with the other student leaders participating in the programs.
 These events may include tours of Santiago, visits to government sites in Valparaiso, a variety of planned social events, and a cultural presentations dinner

-- An active network of over 13,000 alumni worldwide to join upon successful completion of the program
+- An active network of nearly 42,000 alumni worldwide to join upon successful completion of the program

 "It is hard for me to express with words how much this program meant to me.
 I developed ever lasting friendships with people from around the world, and I learned from the best professors I’ve ever had. "